oahhariri/SwiftyTooltip/README.md

 ### 🧱 Step 1: Add `.tooltipContainer()` to the Root View of Your App

+You must attach `.tooltipContainer()` to your root view — usually inside the main `App` entry point.
-This sets up the tooltip environment and must be placed at the root of your SwiftUI view hierarchy.
+This sets up the tooltip system for the entire app.

 ```swift
 @main